 Delivery Program 2025-2029 Principal Activity 2025-2026 Operational Plan Action Target Accountable Person 1.1.1 Provide access to social services and facilities for all stages of life 1.1.1.1 Manage Tumbarumba Retirement Village.
 Annual resident meeting conducted in accordance with the NSW Government Retirement Village Act 1999.
 Manager Community Services All resident maintenance requests are responded to within three (3) business days.
-1.1.1.2 Operate a Multi Service Outlet connecting aged and disadvantaged people with affordable services such as: - Meals on Wheels - Domestic Assistance - Social Support Report on the number of Meals on Wheels delivered.
-Report on the number of hours conducted for Domestic Assistance delivered.
-Manager Community Services - Respite Home Maintenance and modification.
+1.1.1.2 Operate a Multi Service Outlet connecting aged and disadvantaged people with affordable services such as: Report on the number of Meals on Wheels delivered.
+Manager Community Services - Meals on Wheels- Domestic Assistance- Social Support Report on the number of hours conducted for Domestic Assistance delivered . - Respite Home Maintenance and modification.
 Customer satisfaction of 85% or more is met.